 Please note that you will need the following:

-- Your registered nurse, nurse practitioner or licensed/registered practical nurse licence number
+- Your registered nurse, nurse practitioner, registered psychiatric or licensed/registered practical nurse licence number

 - If applying under Option B (experience plus specialized education), electronic proof of completion of a post-basic specialty nursing course or program